ArtyomPanfutov/loan-amortization-calculator/CONTRIBUTING.md

-# Contributing to Loan Amortization Calculator Library
+# Contributing to the Loan Amortization Calculator Library

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍